R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ## Sequence of events

-The sample application reversed the string by these steps:
+The sample application reversed the string securely and confidentially by these steps:

 1. The host loads the enclave, which generates a remote attestation report.
 2. The client connects to the host and retrieves the attestation report.